uidaholib/collectionbuilder-cdm-template/pages/about.md

 Other topics of note in this collection include:

 - A.A.
-Irish sold mining properties and his correspondence with Bradley, 1916-1928 concerns available mines
+Irish sold mining properties and his correspondence with Bradley, 1916-1928 concerns available mines.
 - Oscar A. Hershey was a geologist and consulting engineer who examined properties for Bunker Hill and Sullivan.
 His files, 1918-1929 contain originals of his letters to Bradley, carbons of his letters to Easton and carbons of Bradley’s letters to him.
 - Easton’s correspondence with the Alaska Juneau Gold Mining Company, 1925-1937 contains photocopies of Easton’s letters which give information on Bunker Hill equipment and National Labor Relations Board hearings.
 - Urlyn Clifton Tainton was the electrometallurgist at Bunker Hill who designed the electrolytic zinc plant in 1926.
 His letters, 1920-1930, concern the treatment of ore.